AC Motor Overview

-Timing electric motors are rated under 1/10 hp and are used as prime movers for timing devices.
-Since the electric motor is being used as a timer, it must run at a constant speed.
+Timing electric motors are rated under 1/10 hp and are used as the prime movers for timing devices.
+Because the motor is used as a timer, it must run at a constant speed.

 AC Servo Motors

-AC servo motors are used in ac servomechanisms and computers which require rapid and accurate response characteristics.
-To obtain these characteristics, servo motors have small-diameter high-resistance rotors.
-The small diameter provides low inertia for fast starts, stops, and reversals, while the high resistance provides a nearly linear speed-torque relationship for accurate control.
+Servo motors are used in AC servomechanisms and computers that require rapid, accurate response characteristics.
+To obtain these characteristics, servo motors have small-diameter, high-resistance rotors.
+The smaller diameter provides low inertia for fast starts, stops and reversals.
+The high resistance allows for a nearly linear speed-torque relationship for accurate control.

-Servo motors are wound with two phases physically at right angles or in space quadrature.
-Servo Motors feature a fixed or reference winding is excited from a fixed voltage source, while the control winding is excited by an adjustable or variable control voltage, usually from a servoamplifier.
-The servo motor windings are usually designed with the same voltage-turns ratio, so that power inputs at maximum fixed-phase excitation and at maximum control-phase signal are in balance.
+Custom motor manufacturers wind servo motors with two phases physically at right angles or in-space quadrature.
+The motors feature a fixed or reference winding that’s excited from a fixed voltage source.
+The control winding is excited by an adjustable or variable control voltage, usually from a servoamplifier.
+Engineers design servo motor windings with the same voltage-turn ratio so the power inputs at maximum fixed-phased excitation and the maximum control-phase signal are balanced.

-In an ideal servo motor, torque at any speed is directly proportional to the servo motor’s control-winding voltage.
-In practice, however, this relationship exists only at zero speed because of the inherent inability of an induction servo motor to respond to voltage input changes under conditions of light load.
+In an ideal servo motor, torque at any speed is directly proportional to the motor’s control-winding voltage.
+However, this relationship only exists at zero speed because of the inherent inability of an induction servo motor to respond to voltage input changes under light load conditions.

-The inherent damping of servo motors decreases as ratings increase, and the servo motors have a reasonable efficiency at the sacrifice of speed-torque linearity.
-Most larger servo motors have integral auxiliary blowers to maintain temperatures within safe operating ranges.
-AC Servo motors are available in power ratings from less than 1 to 750 W, in sizes ranging from 0.5 to 7-in.
-OD.
-Most AC servo motors are available with modular or built-in gearheads.
+The inherent damping of servo motors decrease as ratings increase, and the motors have a reasonable efficiency at the sacrifice of speed-torque linearity.
+Many larger servo motors have integral auxiliary blowers to maintain temperatures within safe operating ranges.
+AC servo motors are available in power ratings from less than 1 to 750 W, in sizes ranging from 0.5- to 0.7-inch OD.
+Most AC servo motors are with modular or built-in gearheads.